jaume27/ConwaysGameOfLife/README.md

 ```
 ## How to create coordinates files (*.txt)

-The first two characters will be the background character and then the living cell character. \n
+- The first two characters will be the background character and then the living cell character.
-Then you have to introduce a list of coorfinates (i,j) that will specify the place where the living cells will be placed.
+- Then you have to introduce a list of coorfinates (i,j) that will specify the place where the living cells will be placed.

 > [!NOTE]